ivanwilliammd/ivanwilliammd/README.md

 ### Glad to see you here!
 I am a digital health product owner, trainer, HL7 FHIR specialists with 5+ years of combined clinical, product, and technical experience.
-I majored both in medical doctor and computer science.
-As both medical doctor and computer scientist, I'm looking forward for high attention on how technology would benefit and bring positive impact to healthcare.
+I majored both in medical doctor, biomedical science, and computer science.
+As both medical doctor, biomedical, and computer scientist, I'm looking forward for high attention on how technology would benefit and bring positive impact to healthcare.

 #### I speak : ####